nickmeldrum/nickmeldrumdotcom-githubpages/_posts/2019-12-12-aws-node-and-unfulfilled-promises.md

  1. Node.js has years of libraries and production code already built on the convention of the error-first callback
  2. Node.js developers highly value simplicity and a basis of "just functions"
- 3. Most of the reasons people purported Promises to be useful turned out to be solvable with callbacks
+ 3. Most of the reasons people say promises to be useful turned out to be solvable with callbacks
  4. For a while the Node.js community tried to deal with the problem of "throwing in async code" by Domains which was eventually deprecated

-But none of them are objectively an absolute reason why it wasn't sensible to move to Promises.
+But none of them are objectively an absolute reason why it wasn't sensible to move to promises.

-So I researched a little more and came up with an absolute doozy of a real objective problem with using Promises.
+So I researched a little more and came up with an absolute doozy of a real objective problem with using promises.

 ## Core dumps and debugging

-It turns out there is an objective serious issue baked into the Promises spec.
+It turns out there is an objective serious issue baked into the promises spec.
 The Node.js team are serious about their engine.
-One of the things they know their serious customers need is the ability to do a port-mortem analysis of a Node.js process.
+One of the things they know their serious customers need is the ability to do a post-mortem analysis of a Node.js process.
 This includes a reliable code dump of the complete state of that process at the time an exception occurs.

 From the pull request for [adding --abort-on-uncaught-exception with promises](https://github.com/nodejs/node/issues/830 ):

-> For those new to these discussions, to summarize the problem again most concisely: postmortem debugging with --abort-on-uncaught-exception collects the entire JavaScript and native state of the program (including all threads) in the precise context of the failure (so that stack state is preserved) with zero runtime cost until the failure happens, while promises explicitly specify that the program must continue executing after the point of the failure, meaning that state is necessarily mutated.
+> For those new to these discussions, to summarize the problem again most concisely: post-mortem debugging with --abort-on-uncaught-exception collects the entire JavaScript and native state of the program (including all threads) in the precise context of the failure (so that stack state is preserved) with zero runtime cost until the failure happens, while promises explicitly specify that the program must continue executing after the point of the failure, meaning that state is necessarily mutated.
 Forking is the closest thing to having it both ways, but it has all of the drawbacks brought up here -- it's a heavy cost and it doesn't include all of the same state.

 So, the problem is that promises require a program must continue executing after the point of failure.
 This is because it's impossible to know whether an exception will be caught later on.
 The only option was to fork the process at the time of an exception, in order to save the state.

 Forking the exception specifically has some major drawbacks:

- 1. It has a significant performance cost at the time an exception occurs *even if* that execption is caught later on
+ 1. It has a significant performance cost at the time an exception occurs *even if* that exception is caught later on
  2. Fork is not guaranteed to succeed because of potential memory limitations on the host
  3. It won't preserve the whole state in the core dump.
 Specifically: "State about thread pool threads or other threads created by libraries or other add-ons will be missing from the core file" (from the PR linked above)